 That being said you also want to find a personal trainer that has similar experience to your goals .

-- If you are looking for a powerlifting coach to get you hella strong find a personal trainer with experience in the arena.
+- If you are looking for a powerlifting coach to get you hell-a-strong find a personal trainer with a plethora of powerlifting training.

-- Are you looking to improve on your olympic lifts then find a personal trainer who knows the nuances of such movements.
+- Are you looking to improve on your olympic lifts?
+Then find a personal trainer who knows the nuances of such movements.
+They can be very technical!

 - Are you looking to compete in your first bodybuilding or physique oriented competition?
 There are trainers that specialize in those arenas.